Every Jaegher has a story to tell and a record to break.

 Early 70’s: Eddy checking out his race cycle in the atelier.

-BUILDING CYCLES FOR CHAMPIONS SINCE 1934.
+BUILDING BIKES FOR CHAMPIONS SINCE 1934.

-Very handmade in Flanders with very italian steel.
+Very handmade in Flanders with very Italian steel.